Instructions for Authors

 Tables and Figures

-Tables and figures should be numbered consecutively and cited in the text.
-Each table and figure should have a brief, descriptive title.
-It is preferred that tables are created using markdown language and/or word doc, and not as images.
-Figures should be high-resolution (at least 300 dpi) and submitted as separate files in .jpeg or .png format in a numbered order, e.g., Figure 1, Figure 2, etc.
+Tables and figures must be numbered consecutively (e.g., Table 1, Table 2; Figure 1, Figure 2) and cited in the text in order of appearance.
+Each table and figure must have a brief, descriptive title.
+Tables should be created using markdown or Word format – not submitted as images.
+Figures must be high-resolution (minimum 300 dpi) and submitted as separate files in .jpeg or .png format.
+If the manuscript does not include tables or figures, authors must state: "Not applicable – the manuscript does not include tables or figures."

-If your manuscript includes supplementary materials (e.g., additional data, analyses, or multimedia files), provide a brief description of these materials and how they contribute to the main manuscript.
-Supplementary files should be submitted along with the main manuscript.
+If the manuscript includes supplementary materials (e.g., additional data, extended analyses, or multimedia files), authors must provide a brief description of each file and explain how it contributes to the main manuscript.
+Supplementary files must be submitted alongside the main manuscript.
+If no supplementary materials are included, authors must state: "No supplementary materials are included with this submission."

 AI tools in Research